Scott Perry: Involvement in attempts to overturn the 2020 presidential election

 According to The Philadelphia Inquirer, Perry was "one of the leading figures in the effort to throw out Pennsylvania's votes in the 2020 presidential election."

 After the election, Perry promoted claims of election fraud.
 Days after the election, in text messages to White House chief of staff Mark Meadows, Perry suggested John Ratcliffe should direct the National Security Agency to investigate alleged Chinese hacking.
 Perry also asserted "the Brits" were behind a conspiracy to manipulate voting machines and that CIA director Gina Haspel was covering it up.
 The next month, he sent Meadows a link to a YouTube video that asserted voting machines had been manipulated via satellite from Italy; Meadows later sent the video to former acting attorney general Richard Donoghue, seeking an investigation.
 Donoghue told the committee the contentions in the video, originating from QAnon and far-right platforms which had been brought to the White House, were "pure insanity."

 Perry was one of 126 Republican House members to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.

 Perry reportedly played a key role in a December 2020 crisis at the Justice Department, in which Trump considered firing acting attorney general Jeffrey A. Rosen and replacing him with Jeffrey Clark, the acting chief of the Civil Division of the DOJ.
 According to The Los Angeles Times, Perry "prompted" Trump to consider the replacement.
 The New York Times reported that Perry introduced Clark to Trump because Clark's "openness to conspiracy theories about election fraud presented Mr. Trump with a welcome change from Rosen, who stood by the results of the election and had repeatedly resisted the president's efforts to undo them."

 Before the certification of the electoral college vote on January 6, Perry and Clark reportedly discussed a plan in which the Justice Department would send Georgia legislators a letter suggesting the DOJ had evidence of voter fraud and suggesting the legislators invalidate Georgia's electoral votes, even though the DOJ had investigated reports of fraud but found nothing significant, as attorney general Bill Barr had publicly announced weeks earlier.
 Clark drafted a letter to Georgia officials and presented it to Rosen and his deputy Donoghue.
-It claimed the DOJ had "identified significant concerns that may have impacted the outcome of the election in multiple States" and urged the Georgia legislature to convene a special session for the "purpose of considering issues pertaining to the appointment of Presidential Electors."
+It claimed the DOJ had "identified significant concerns that may have impacted the outcome of the election in multiple States".
+It urged the Georgia legislature to convene a special session for the "purpose of considering issues pertaining to the appointment of Presidential Electors."
 Rosen and Donoghue rejected the proposal.